Insights and events

 Allison Caplis provides strategic yet practical counseling to clients from the moment they receive a subpoena or complaint through to final resolution.
 Allison has vast experience representing clients in large-scale government and internal investigations and related civil lawsuits.

-Allison regularly counsels healthcare clients in connection with fraud and false statement matters, related criminal and civil False Claims Act matters, and complex civil litigation involving allegations of healthcare fraud.
-Allison also handles responses to FTC investigations, matters involving allegations of fraud in connection with universities, and complex civil litigation generally.
+Allison regularly counsels health care clients in connection with fraud and false statement matters, related criminal and civil False Claims Act matters, and complex civil litigation involving allegations of health care fraud.
+Allison also handles responses to FTC investigations regarding antitrust, consumer protection and data security matters, responses to cybersecurity incidents, matters involving allegations of fraud in connection with universities, and complex civil litigation generally.
 In addition, she provides counsel to clients in all industries regarding e-discovery issues such as document preservation policies and practices.

 Representing pharmaceutical companies in federal and state investigations of sales and marketing, pricing, and Medicaid rebate issues.

 Representing pharmaceutical and medical device companies in federal and state False Claims Act qui tam litigation.

 Representing pharmaceutical company in investigation regarding alleged violations of the California Insurance Fraud Prevention Act.

 Representing a pharmaceutical company in connection with a criminal investigation into sales and marketing issues.